 Linking Verbs Are Wonderful

 Linking verbs are an essential part of good writing, be it a fantasy novel or a how-to blog.
 What’s the easiest way for you to identify a linking verb from an action verb?
+Do you have any other questions about what is a linking verb?
 What other linking verbs can you add to this list?
 Share your thoughts in the comments below!